 Like most fads, macramé dropped off the scene after almost a decade of being in the spotlight and all those woven plant hangers and wall hangs went into hiding in our collective grandparents’ closets.
 Until now.

 The practice of decorative knot-tying has found its way into the public eye once again, and also into our shop!
 One of our makers, Louise, has been busy fashioning a macramé rope to hang from the doorways of our Concept Shop.
-The knot used is the "spiral staircase" - an old favorite from the friendship bracelet days.
+The knot used is the "spiral staircase" - an old favorite from the friendship bracelet days and a basic macramè knot found on most knot tutorials.
 As always, we're guided by where the material takes us.
 As we worked, we realized we needed a weight to anchor the rope in the center of the design.
 On a whim, we picked up a small antique Japanese buoy from our collection (they've been a back-burner concept for years).
 Lo and behold, the shoe fit.
 After using the buoy to weigh down the rope, we decided to leave it on as the final touch, both literally and figuratively tying the design together.
 It was the perfect marriage of form and function.
 Visit us at Chophouse Row to see for yourself - you might even be lucky enough to catch us tying rope!